Open-RFlab/openemsh/README.md

 - Providing automatic resolution.
 - Providing access to resolve manually.

-Also I'd like this mesher to be a standalone tool, independant from any converter or scripting API.
+Also, I'd like this mesher to be a standalone tool, independent of any converter or scripting API.

 The `doc/` directory contains some experimentations about meshing algorithms, such as [this Python script](doc/abstract/conflict_too_close_meshline_policies/autosolve.py).